 In Spring 2017, the English Department will be accepting applications to its two M.A.
 Programs for the 2017-2018 academic year.

 Please use the links to the specific M.A. program to which you would like to apply for more information on applications, course of study, and the certificate program.
 You can also contact the Director of Graduate Studies, Professor Thomas Albrecht, firstname.lastname@example.org, for more information about these programs.

 At this time, the Department of English at Tulane offers opportunities for graduate work towards the terminal Master of Arts.
 Tulane Undergraduate English majors may apply to the 4+1 M.A.
-Program admits Tulane undergraduates in the spring of their junior year: application is by invitation, as detailed here.
+Program.
 Students with the Bachelor of Arts in English or Literary Studies from other institutions may apply to the external M.A. program.
 Transfer credit is available for students entering with graduate work done at other institutions.

 The programs admit a small number of students, and our average class size is eight, with a one-to-one faculty ratio.
 Faculty specialties include literary theory, modernism, American literature, nineteenth century British and American literature, early British literature, and world literature.
 Please review the faculty biographical pages for more information about specializations and research interests.
 The Director of Graduate Studies (DGS) advises all graduate students.

 The M.A. programs offer coursework for students who have diverse plans for their futures.
 We have designed these programs carefully to provide students with the tools they need to understand the profession of literary scholarship and teaching.
 Each student receives coursework, mentoring, and/or practical experience in

 • Critical Theories